 While the fescues are relatively drought tolerant water is required at the time of seed, therefore, fall at the beginning of the rainy season is often the best time to apply seed.

 It is important to avoid Kentucky bluegrass and perennial ryegrass, these grasses are sun loving and will only thin out in the shade.
-These grass also require a considerable amount of irrigation, unlike the fescues.
+These grasses also require a considerable amount of irrigation, unlike the fescues.